ansible/ansible/docsite/rst/common_return_values.rst

 .. contents:: Topics

-Ansible modules normally return a data structure that can be registered into a variable, or seen directly when using the `ansible` program as output.
-Here we document the values common to all modules, each module can optionally document its own unique returns.
-If these docs exist they will be visible through ansible-doc and https://docs.ansible.com.
+Ansible modules normally return a data structure that can be registered into a variable, or seen directly when output by the `ansible` program.
+Each module can optionally document its own unique return values (visible through ansible-doc and https://docs.ansible.com).

+This document covers return values common to all modules.

-Some of these keys might be set by Ansible itself once it processes the module's return information.
+.. note:: Some of these keys might be set by Ansible itself once it processes the module's return information.

 changed
 ```````
-A boolean that indicates if the task had to effect changes or not.
+A boolean indicating if the task had to make changes.

 failed
 ``````